andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 Kjosfoss Kraftverk, a 3.6 MW hydroelectric power plant.

-Above the waterfall things
-Switchbacks
+Above the waterfall the grade steepens precipitously and our train's meandering slither transforms into a tight coil of switchbacks.
 The only indication that you're not on a Disney ride is the swiftness with which the wooden support beams whiz by the train window.